-In addition to the Plomosas Project, the Company holds over 300 square kilometres of highly prospective "non-core" mining concessions, which include the Cimarron gold deposit (Figure 1), as well as mining concessions and applications close to the El Rosario Mine, namely Rosario, El Habal, La Union 2, El Habal Sur, Yauco, San Isidro and El Placer II (Tables 09).
+In addition to the Plomosas Project, the Company holds over 300 square kilometres of highly prospective "non-core" mining concessions, which include the Cimarron gold deposit (Figure 1 and 7), as well as mining concessions and applications close to the El Rosario Mine, namely Rosario, El Habal, La Union 2, El Habal Sur, Yauco, San Isidro and El Placer II (Table 10 and 11).
+The Company is evaluating possible monetization of these non-core concessions.